-Chalet in the French Alps
+Chalet in the French Alps19 photos

 Chevallier Architectes studio took on the project of the mountain chalet Whymper in Chamonix, France, when it was on the verge of being abandoned.
 There were many restrictions during the work, mainly related to its location at the boundary of a protected green zone, but the Chevallier Architectes team carefully studied the package and proposed solutions that enabled successful completion of construction.